spinalcordmri/spinalcordmri.github.io/README.md

 With each of these tests, your goal here is to ensure that:

-- Nothing fishy shows up in the logs.
 - The email message gets delivered.
 - Your mail-tester score is relatively high (ideally at least 9/10, but at the very minimum, 7/10).